dannellstjn/terraform-iaac/README.md

  <p>View Plan using                <code> terraform plan -var-file="user.tfvars"  </code></p>
  <p>Apply the plan using           <code> terraform apply -var-file="user.tfvars" </code></p>

- <p> After successfull provisioning of AWS Resources, using the remote-exec provisioner and your private key, an EC2 instance will be connected via  SSH.
-The apt package manager will be updated and Python will be installed, this will enable the local ansible server to connect to the provisoned EC2 Instance.
-Once the Installation is completed using the local exec provisioner, the Ansible playbook will be run against provisioned EC2 </p>
+ <p> After successfull provisioning of AWS Resources (using the Terraform remote-exec provisioner) and your private key, an EC2 instance will be have the capability to connect using SSH.
+The Ubuntu apt package manager will then be updated, Python will be installed, this will allow the local ansible server to connect to a provisoned EC2 Instance.
+When the Installation is completes (using a local exec provisioner) the Ansible playbook will be run against the provisioned instance </p>

  <h3> Everything is Automated.
-This template will provision all the required aws resources, it will also build and start a webserver using Ansible </h3>
+This template will help to setup all the resources needed to stand up a WordPress site.
+It  will also create  and start the Webserver using Ansible playbook script </h3>

- <p>Please remember to destroy your Infrastructure to avoid charges outside of the Free Tier   <code> terraform destroy -var-file="user.tfvars" </code></p>
+ <p>Finally, please remember to destroy all resources created to avoid any additional charges to your AWS account  <code> terraform destroy -var-file="user.tfvars" </code></p>

+<h3>Happy, scripting!</h3>